Pysched/MS3-DM/README.md

 ### Wireframes

-Wireframes where developed using Balsamiq.
-These have been developed from a mobile first perspective so that every feature is designed from the smallest up, rather than desigined to fit everything in afterwards.
-The site is designed to be responsive.
+Wireframes where developed by hand.
+A personal chocice as I find it a rapid and iterative process for me to develop wireframes where I can quickly modify and change features as I please.

-The links to the files are below:
+The links to these iamges are available at the following links:

 ### Database Schema

-I designed a databse schema before starting my project, the layout for these are available below:
+I designed a database schema before starting my project, the layout for these are available below:

 ## Features